m1m0ve/michaelvoropanov.github.io/_posts/2023-11-30-reading-list.md

  - "The Art of War" by Sun Tzu
  - "2001: A Space Odyssey" by Arthur C. Clarke
  - "Animal Farm" by George Orwell
- - "Man’s Search for Meaning" by Viktor E. Frankl
  - "Sapiens" by Yuval Noah Harari
  - "Metamorphosis, Hunger Artist" by Franz Kafka
  - "The Plague" by Albert Camus